We’re Available 24/7

 What is the Older Workers Benefit Protection Act?

-As an older worker, it’s essential to know that you have protections in place in the event of a mass layoff through the Older Workers Benefit Protection Act (OWBPA).
 This law clearly states that workers over the age of 40 must have a minimum of 45 days to consider any severance offer they receive, and they also have the right to revoke their agreement within seven days of signing the severance package.
-Additionally, employers are required to provide information about the age and position of all other workers who are also being laid off.
-Keeping these protections in mind can help ensure that your rights are being respected during a difficult time.

 How Can I Fight Against Age Discrimination?